apache/cloudstack-docs-rn/source/upgrade/upgrade-4.0.rst

 .. include:: _upgrade_header.rst

-.. warning:: **Package Structure Changes:** The package structure for CloudStack has changed significantly since the |version_to_upgrade| releases.
+.. important:: **Package Structure Changes:** The package structure for CloudStack has changed significantly since the |version_to_upgrade| releases.
 If you've compiled your own packages, you'll notice that the package names and the number of packages has changed.
 This is *not* a bug.
 However, this *does* mean that the procedure is not as simple as an ``apt-get upgrade`` or ``yum update``, so please follow this section carefully.

 Packages repository
 -------------------